 Student Health Services

 provides the same range of services that you would find in any doctor’s office.
 All enrolled students, pre-college students and visiting scholars may use their services.
-Services include an array of wellness opportunities including nutrition counseling, smoking cessation programs, peer health education, and massage.
+Services include an array of wellness opportunities including nutritional education, alcohola/other drug assessment and referral, smoking cessation programs, peer health education, stress management consultation and massage.

 If you are a full-time student, please review Carnegie Mellon's Student Health Insurance Policy for information on:

 Full-time Student Health Insurance